 TYPE OF BUSINESS: CONTACT: 1.a.
 Banks, savings associations, and credit unions with total assets of over \$10 billion and their affiliates a.
 Consumer Financial Protection Bureau 1700 G Street, N.W.
 Washington, DC 20552 b.
-Such affiliates that are not banks, savings associations, or credit unions also should list, in addition to the CFPB: b.
+Such affiliates that are not banks, savings associations, or credit unions also should list, in addition to the CFPB; b.
 Federal Trade Commission Consumer Response Center 600 Pennsylvania Avenue, N.W.
-Washington, DC 20580 (877) 382-4357 2.
-To the extent not included in item 1 above:a.
+Washington, DC 20580 (877) 382-4357 To the extent not included in item 1 above: a.
 National banks, federal savings associations, and federal branches and federal agencies of foreign banks a.
 Office of the Comptroller of the Currency Customer Assistance Group 1301 McKinney Street, Suite 3450 Houston, TX 77010-9050 b.
 State member banks, branches and agencies of foreign banks (other than federal branches, federal agencies, and Insured State Branches of Foreign Banks), commercial lending companies owned or controlled by foreign banks, and organizations operating under section 25 or 25A of the Federal Reserve Act. c.
 Nonmember Insured Banks, Insured State Branches of b.
 Federal Reserve Consumer Help Center P.O.
 Box 1200 Minneapolis, MN 55480 c.
 FDIC Consumer Response Center 1100 Walnut Street, Box #11 Foreign Banks, and insured state savings associations Kansas City, MO 64106 d.
 Federal Credit Unions d.
 National Credit Union Administration Office of Consumer Financial Protection (OCFP) Division of Consumer Compliance Policy and Outreach 1775 Duke Street Alexandria, VA 22314 3.
 Air carriers Asst.
 General Counsel for Aviation Enforcement & Proceedings Aviation Consumer Protection Division Department of Transportation 1200 New Jersey Avenue, S.E.
 Washington, DC 20590 4.
 Creditors Subject to the Surface Transportation Board Office of Proceedings, Surface Transportation Board Department of Transportation 395 E Street, S.W.
 Washington, DC 20423 5.
 Creditors Subject to the Packers and Stockyards Act, 1921 Nearest Packers and Stockyards Administration area supervisor 6.
 Small Business Investment Companies Associate Deputy Administrator for Capital Access United States Small Business Administration 409 Third Street, S.W., Suite 8200 Washington, DC 20416 7.
 Brokers and Dealers Securities and Exchange Commission 100 F Street, N.E.
-Washington, DC 20549 8.
-Federal Land Banks, Federal Land Bank Associations, Federal Intermediate Credit Banks, and Production Credit Associations Farm Credit Administration 1501 Farm Credit Drive McLean, VA 22102-5090 9.
+Washington, DC 20549 Federal Land Banks, Federal Land Bank Associations, Federal Intermediate Credit Banks, and Production Credit Associations Farm Credit Administration 1501 Farm Credit Drive McLean, VA 22102-5090 9.
 Retailers, Finance Companies, and All Other Creditors Not Listed Above Federal Trade Commission Consumer Response Center 600 Pennsylvania Avenue, N.W.
-Washington, DC 20580 (877) 382-4357 reaction to return use units on personance transportations or the reaction of the relation of the remark notifies the landlord of an intended absence, then the landlord may enter only with the consent of the tenant or for the protection or preservation of the premises.
+Washington, DC 20580 (877) 382-4357

-- The tenant has given consent, - In an emergency. - The tenant unreasonably withholds consent; and/or, - The tenant is absent from the premises for a period of time equal to one-half the time for periodic rental payments.
-If the rent is current and the tenant notifies the landlord of an intended
+- The tenant has given consent. - In an emergency. - The tenant unreasonably withholds consent and/or.
+The tenant is absent from the premises for a period of time - equal to one-half the time for periodic rentsi payments.
+If the rent is current and the tenant notifies the landlord of an intended absence, then the landlord may enter only with the consent of the tenant or for the protection or preservation of the premises